crosas-dev/android-interview-questions/README.md

 #### Concurrency

 * What does the keyword `synchronized` mean?
 [Link](https://stackoverflow.com/a/1085745/2621950)
+	- `synchronized` methods enable a simple strategy for preventing thread interference and memory consistency errors: if an object is visible to more than one thread, all reads or writes to that object's variables are done through synchronized methods.

 * What is a `ThreadPoolExecutor`?
 [Mindorks](https://blog.mindorks.com/threadpoolexecutor-in-android-8e9d22330ee3)
+	- The `ThreadPoolExecutor` is an implementation of the `ExecutorService` interface.
+The ThreadPoolExecutor executes the given task (Callable or Runnable) using one of its internally pooled threads.
+The thread pool contained inside the ThreadPoolExecutor can contain a varying amount of threads.
+The number of threads in the pool is determined by these variables: `corePoolSize` and  `maximumPoolSize`.
+If less than corePoolSize threads are created in the the thread pool when a task is delegated to the thread pool, then a new thread is created, even if idle threads exist in the pool.
+If the internal queue of tasks is full, and corePoolSize threads or more are running, but less than maximumPoolSize threads are running, then a new thread is created to execute the task.

 * What is `volatile` modifier?
 [Jenkov](http://tutorials.jenkov.com/java-concurrency/volatile.html)
+	- Declaring a volatile Java variable means: The value of this variable will never be cached thread-locally: all reads and writes will go straight to "main memory"; Access to the variable acts as though it is enclosed in a synchronized block, synchronized on itself.

 #### Exceptions